 U.S. Secretary of State Cyrus Vance arrived in Caracas, Venezuela on Wednesday for a five-hour?

-U.S. Secretary of State Cyrus Vance arrived in Caracas, Venezuela on Wednesday for a five-hour visit.
+Background: U.S. Secretary of State Cyrus Vance arrived in Caracas, Venezuela on Wednesday for a five-hour visit.
 It was Vance's last stop on a whirlwind tour a of Latin American countries and he hoped to get agreement on oil prices for next year.

 SYNOPSIS: Mr. Vance's visit included Argentina, and Brazil.
 In Venezuela President Carlos Andres Perez rejected Mr. Vance's proposal for a freeze in oil prices next year.
 In Brazil no indications were given of any breakthrough in issues straining US-Brazilian relations, human rights and nuclear energy.

 In Argentina Mr. Vance did elicit a promise from the Government that it would ratify the 1969 treaty which seeks to make Latin America a zone free from nuclear weapons.
 He also got a statement of support for the work of the inter-American commission on human rights, in return for which Argentina is thought to expect Canadian assistance in building a heavy-water power plant.